karam94/karam94.github.io/content/posts/2020/2020-12-01-Design-Patterns-The-Builder-Pattern.md

 description: "The first post of our Advent Design Patterns countdown, it's one of the Creational Patterns... the Builder Pattern!"
 ---

 *Welcome to the first of my Advent Design Patterns series where I take a brief look at a design pattern, every day in the build up to Christmas!
 The reason why I've gone for brief overviews is because I think sometimes, less can be more (KISS, anyone?!
 Note the misteltoe Christmas pun!) and not everyone always wants to be drowned in text & UML diagrams.
+My goal is to keep each one of these a maximum of a 5 minute read.
 This post will cover one of the Creational Patterns, namely the Builder Pattern.
 If you're looking for a post on one of the other of the Gang of Four Design Patterns, you will most likely find them here.*

 -----------------------------
 ## A Brief Overview